IaaS Cloud Solutions

 Security and Compliance

-- Data Encryption: Encrypt data at rest and in transit to protect it from unauthorized access.
+• Data Encryption: Encrypt data at rest and in transit to protect sensitive information.

-- Access Controls: Implement role-based access controls (RBAC) to restrict access to sensitive resources.
+• Access Management: Use role-based access controls (RBAC) to restrict access to critical resources.

 Cost Optimization Strategies